rolfvreijdenberger/izzum-statemachine/README.md

 ### thoroughly documented ###
 find out how it works and what matters in clean code and excellent inline documentation with explanations of how and why you'd use it and what you can potentially use it for.
-The unittests can serve as extra documentation on how to use it.
+The unittests and the examples provided can serve as extra documentation on how to use it.

 ### Use your own specific domain models ###
 It can be tailored to your application domain by using an adapter for